 - Complete a departmental or interdisciplinary major.

-- Satisfy the college residency requirement (thirty-five of the last forty-five units must be completed as a registered Marshall College student).
+- Satisfy the college residency requirement (thirty-six of the last eleven courses must be completed as a registered Marshall College student) .

 - Successfully complete a minimum of 180 units for the BA/BS degree.
 At least sixty of these units must be completed at the upper-division level.